IfcOpenShell/IfcOpenShell/README.md

 Compiling on Windows
 ====================
-Users are advised to build IfcOpenShell using the CMake file provided in the cmake/ folder.

 The preferred way to fetch and build this project's dependencies is to use the build scripts in win/ folder. **See [win/readme.md] for more information**.
 Instructions in a nutshell (**assuming Visual Studio 2015 x64 environment variables set**):